SasView/documents/Sasview Roadmap.md

 * Continue adding other algorithms to the generic scattering calculator such as FFT-based, SPONGE, McSim, Golden Vector approach etc.
 * Start implementing further tools/algorithms (e.g. different cost functions) to aid multimodal fitting as appropriate
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
-* Finish multiple scattering calculator implementation
+* Begin work on multiple scattering calculator implementation
 * Develop documentation maintenance and development strategy
 * Add the usual bug fixes and other minor improvements as time and interest permit
 * Extend available integration options such as adaptive, MC integration
 * P * S computation enhancements (adding locally monodisperse approx.; fix volume fraction issue, etc.)
 * Finish work on simplifying dependencies/requirements
 * Finish work on incorporating beta approximation calculation into generic scattering calculator
-* Create a user formum (like reddit or stackoverflow for community discussion)
+* Create a user forum (like reddit or stackoverflow for community discussion)
 * Continue work on SasView paper
 * Continue work on separating out sascalc package (including deployment on pypi)
-* Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)

-**Late 2024 - Mid 2025 - Release 6.x**
+**Late 2024 - Mid 2025 - Release 6.1**

-Subject to the availability of sufficient resources, release 5.3 will focus on wrapping up some new features and preparing for more distributed operation.
+Subject to the availability of sufficient resources, release 6.1 will focus on wrapping up some new features and preparing for more distributed operation.
 In particular, the new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P*S, fitting oriented models to 1D slices, etc. should be ready for this release along with some more advanced resolution calculation options, while continuing work on a web app, allowing computational code to run on a cluster with an intelligent launcher/scheduler for the GUI frontend which will make the use of the cluster backend transparent to the user, data pipelining etc as well starting work on providing intelligent feedback.
 Work should begin on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users with better approaches for obtaining particle size distributions) fitting modules.
 However, while the web UI and remote job operation work will continue, is not expected to be ready for this release.
-Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercices will be worked on. along with work on some infrastructure projects such as providing more robust parallel processing support.
+Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercices will be worked on.
+Along with work on some infrastructure projects such as providing more robust parallel processing support.

 Task Summary (Subject to the availability of sufficient resources):